 Doolin, once a quiet fishing village tucked away on the north-west coast of Clare, has become a veritable mecca for fans of traditional music from all over the world and has established for itself an international reputation unequalled anywhere on this island.
 It might be said that Doolin is to Irish traditional music what New Orleans is to traditional jazz.
-Doolin is also the start of the Burren, one of the largest and most accessible Karst regions in the world.
+Stretching from the sea to Doolin cave the village lies on teh very edge of the Burren, one of the largest and most accessible Karst regions in the world.
 It's the only place on the planet that Arctic, Mediterranean and Alpine plants grow side-by-side.
 It's ancient, awe-inspiring stone structures hold secrets from the past that may never be unravelled.

 Anthonys Restaurant is right next door and is an excellent choice.
 Anthonys draws its inspiration from the Burren – its local farmers and growers of fresh produce.

 The Ivy Cottage is a 2 minute walk from Sea View House and set by the river in beautiful surroundings.
 Best known for their chowder and freshly sourced fish and hand cut chips.

 Gus O'Connor's Pub, an easy 3 minute walk down to Fisherstreet, this is one of Doolin's four pubs.
 Food is served daily and features seafood and interesting specials.

 Oar Restaurant is a little further from our door, being a 15 minute walk (or 3 minute drive) but worth it for an authentic fine dining experience with a rustic twist using the finest local produce.
 Relax, chat and enjoy.

 Our Blog Post Dining in and Dining out in Doolin has more details on all your dining options.